hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Chop Moves - Added

-* On BGA, there are certain situations where you should skip over the chop card and discard the next card in line.
+* On BGA, there are certain situations where you save a card in your hand permanently, even though it's not clued.
 * In my group, we give this move a name - the *Chop Move*.
 We think of the *Chop Move* like an an invisible clue that is applied to the chop card.
-* Unlike on BGA, *Chop Moved* cards are permanent - you should never discard them, similar to how you would never normally discard a card that already has a clue on it.
+* *Chop Moved* cards are permanent - you should never discard them, similar to how you would never normally discard a card that already has a clue on it.
 * There are several ways to initiate a *Chop Move*, some of which are detailed below.

 ### Scream Discard Chop Moves - Changed

 * On BGA, if you discard with a known playable card, it is usually a signal to the next person that is a bad situation and that they have something important on chop.
-So, the next person will give some stall clue, and then the important card in question will be explicitly saved by someone else on the next go-around of the table.
-On BGA, there is no name for this move.
+So, the next person will give some stall clue, and then the important card in question will often be explicitly saved by someone else on the next go-around of the table.
 * In my group, we give this move a name - the *Scream Discard*.
 This is because when you do it, it is like you are screaming at the next player.
 * Furthermore, in my group, we don't bother wasting a clue to explicitly save the card.
 The player is expected to *Chop Move* the card forever.
 * Why do this?
 Well, it is obviously more efficient to not have to waste clues on critical cards that are not currently playable anyway.